 In the annual strategic planning process, LCOLs and regional staff work together to plan the annual calendar for core and complementary service delivery in alignment with ACA's mission and strategic priorities.
 Through the planning process each team of staff and volunteers evaluates the health of the events offered including the return on investment.

 To meet the budget timeline local office plans should be developed by the end of January.

-Timeline - subject to change, depending on board meeting dates
+Timeline (subject to change, depending on ACA Board of Director meeting dates related to budget approval)

 January